-One of the founding principles of the ACW was to create a woodland of high socio-economic value.
+One of the founding principles of the ACW was to create woodland of high socio-economic value.
 The economic potential has thus far been underdeveloped.

-- Develop an Economic Harvesting Plan for the woodland - Develop a range of products from current features of the wood such as jams from the orchard and benches from non-native conifers - Develop new products from other under developed features in the woodland.
+- Continue the development of the Economic Harvesting Plan over the course of the 2019-2023 planning cycle - Develop a range of products from current features of the wood such as jams from the orchard and benches from non-native conifers - Maintain the Orchard through pruning and weeding to maximize fruit production and consider planting additional fruiting trees such as apple, plum, quince or walnut in 2021 - Develop new products from other under developed features in the woodland.
 For example liaising with local bee keepers to keep bees along the edges of the glades